Array Functions

 // $array = ['first' => 'foobar', 'a' => 'second'];

-Returns and removes the value of an item from an array.
-If it does not exist, it throws an exception, or returns $default, if provided.
+Returns and removes the value of an item with key $key from an array.
+If the item does not exist, it throws an exception, or returns $default if provided.

 $array = [1 => 'foo', null => 'bar'];